Margate - Snug

 Margate - Snug has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area significantly.
-Among these key initiatives are: Margate Main Street Masterplan (2024-2044), Margate to Huntingfield Shared Pathway, Huntingfield Land Release, and Tasmania Devils AFL High Performance Centre.
-The following list details those considered most relevant.
+AreaSearch has identified 13 infrastructure projects that could impact the area significantly.
+Key projects include Margate Main Street Masterplan from 2024 to 2044, Margate to Huntingfield Shared Pathway, Huntingfield Land Release, and Tasmania Devils AFL High Performance Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.